damonlynch/showinfilemanager/README.md

 ```

 This package makes opinionated choices about the most sensible choice of file manager:
-1. A file manager is "valid" if and only if this package recognizes it, e.g. `nautilus`, `explorer.exe`.
+1. A file manager is valid if and only if this package recognizes it, e.g. `nautilus`, `explorer.exe`.
-2. If the user's choice of file manager is valid, that file manager is used.
+2. If the user's choice of file manager is valid (i.e. an actual file manager, not some random application), that file
+   manager is used.
 3. If the user's choice of file manager is invalid or could not be determined, the desktop or OS's stock file manager
    is used.